 If you have already taken up dancing ballet, chances are, you’re already doing your stretches every day.
 But how can you benefit from them if you’re not a professional?
-Turns out ballet exercises for beginners might get you a long way!
+Turns out ballet exercises for beginners might take you a long way!

-- First of all it just gives you that wonderful feeling after the long day at work.
+- First of all, it just gives you that wonderful feeling after the long day at work.
 We’re spending increasingly longer times sitting at our desks, so many people claim feeling stiff and tired, even without doing too much.
 Stretching for 10-15 minutes every day will make the stiffness go away.

 - Better posture.
-Many people suffer from poor posture and back problems – no wonder, if our muscles are always locked in the same position.
+Many people suffer from poor posture and back problems – no wonder!
+If our muscles are always locked in the same position.
 Just after a couple of weeks of some ballet stretches at home you’ll notice changes in your posture!

 - Flexibility, obviously.
-From feeling comfortable in your own body, to impressing people by easily touching your toes, flexibility is something many strive for.
+From feeling comfortable in your own body to impressing people by easily touching your toes, flexibility is something many strive for.
 And you can achieve it rather easily!